 Choose PenFed for competitive rates

-PenFed advertises one of the lowest starting rates on the market.
-While you may not be able to qualify for it — PenFed doesn’t specify exact requirements — federal credit unions are limited to charging 18 percent on their loans.
+PenFed’s lowest advertised rate of 4.74 percent is lower than the national average auto loan rate of 7.18 percent.
+While you may not be able to qualify for it, PenFed doesn’t specify exact requirements, and federal credit unions are limited to charging 18 percent on their loans.
 Since U.S. Bank doesn’t have to abide by the National Credit Union Administration’s rate ceiling, it may charge rates higher than this.
 If you have fair credit, PenFed will likely be the better choice.

 However, PenFed doesn’t appear to offer a rate discount for using autopay.
-Some other credit unions, like Consumers Credit Union, do have rate discounts.
-So if you want to stick with a credit union and still get a rate discount, there may be more options to consider.
+Some other credit unions, like Consumers Credit Union, do offer rate discounts.
+So, if you want to stick with a credit union and still get a rate discount, there may be more options to consider.

 But overall, PenFed is a good choice for low rates.
-With no prepayment penalty, you are able to pay off your loan as soon as you are able.
+With no prepayment penalty, you can pay off your loan as soon as you are able.
 This can help cut on interest even if you start with a longer term of 36 months.

 Choose U.S. Bank for shorter loan terms